-Everyone, including team president Joe Dumars, knew the Pistons were taking a big gamble bringing Iverson into the circle of trust.
+Everyone, including Joe Dumars, knew the Pistons were taking a big gamble bringing Iverson into the circle of trust.
 So far, the grand experiment hasn't turned out well.
-Although the Pistons look like a playoff team, they no longer look like a serious contender for an NBA title.
+While the Pistons look like a playoff team, they no longer look like a serious contender for an NBA title.

-So, what should the Pistons do next?
-They can keep plugging along, let Iverson's contract come off the books and have around $20 million in cap space in the summer.
+So, what do the Pistons do next?
+They can keep plugging along, let Iverson's contract come off the books and have around $15 million in cap space this summer.
 Or, they can be proactive and try to turn Iverson into more assets or possibly a veteran big to shore up their front line.
-Although Iverson doesn't hold the same appeal to many GMs as he used to, he is still a great ticket draw and could make someone a lot of money.
+While Iverson doesn't hold the same appeal to many GMs as he used to, he is still a great ticket draw and could make someone a lot of money.

 Chance of trade: 25 percent

-Mavs owner Mark Cuban has been pretty adamant that he doesn't want to trade Howard, but there's enough buzz around the league to make you wonder whether some of his talk is a smoke screen.
-The Mavs are a first-round-exit playoff team at best.
-I don't think that's what Cuban had in mind when he mortgaged the future to add Jason Kidd at last season's trade deadline.
+Mavs owner Mark Cuban has been pretty adament that he doesn't want to trade Howard, but there's enough buzz around the league to make you wonder whether some of it is a smoke screen.
+The Mavs, at best, are a first-round-exit playoff team.
+I don't think that's what Cuban had in mind when he mortgaged the future to get Jason Kidd at last year's trade deadline.

-Although I'm sure Cuban would prefer to move Jerry Stackhouse, Howard is the guy in whom teams are interested.
+While I'm sure he'd prefer to move Jerry Stackhouse, Howard is the guy in whom teams are interested.
 If Cuban wants to make a big splash by the deadline, Howard has to be the guy to go.

 Chance of trade: 20 percent